Layoffs on the Rise: 6 Ways to Make Them Easier on Everyone

 - Consider taking some extra measures.
 You might set up one-on-one meetings or make personal calls to every employee to see how they’re doing and what they need to support their career and well-being.

-In her research, Sucher found layoffs lead to reduced engagement, work quality and safety.
+In her research, Sucher found that layoffs lead to reduced engagement, work quality and safety.
 It also reduces innovation, product development and sales.

 Bottom line: Companies that go through layoffs underperform companies that don’t.
 The cost-cutting almost always results in internal failures that hurt company growth and success.